Wollents/COMRADE/README.md

 # CARD
-this is the source code of CARD
+this is the source code of CLoCK
 ## Requirement
 python == 3.8.1